ankaAR/bestiario5e/_creatures/bone-devil-polearm.md

 ***Multiataque.*** The devil makes three attacks: two with its hooked polearm and one with its sting.

 ***Hooked Polearm.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies, un objetivo.
-Impacto: 17 (2d12 + 4) piercing damage.
+Impacto: 17 (2d12 + 4) puntos de daño perforante.
 If the target is a huge or smaller creature, it is grappled (escape DC 14).
 Until the grapple ends, the devil can't use its polearm on another target.

-***Claw.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies, un objetivo.
+***Garras.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies, un objetivo.
 Impacto: 8 (1d8 + 4) puntos de daño cortante.

 ***Sting.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies, un objetivo.
-Impacto: 13 (2d8 + 4) piercing damage plus 17 (5d6) poison damage, and the target must succeed on a DC 14 Constitution saving throw or become poisoned for 1 minute.
+Impacto: 13 (2d8 + 4) puntos de daño perforante plus 17 (5d6) poison damage, and the target must succeed on a DC 14 Constitution saving throw or become poisoned for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success .